openrndr/orx/orx-shapes/README.md

 The `contour` property of the arc is used for rendering.

-The start, mid and end points of the arc are queried using it's `position()` method to draw small circles at those locations.
+The start, mid, and end points of the arc are queried using it's `position()` method to draw small circles at those locations.